x186k/deadsfu/README.md

 - **Browser Viewer:** Browser viewer enables watching broadcasts.
 - **FTL Ingress:** Add an FTL:// URL to the args, and FTL will be the chosen ingress protocol.
 - **RTP Ingress:** Add an RTP:// URL to the args, and RTP will be the chosen ingress protocol. (todo)
+- **Firewall Ready Check:** When using a public IP address, the SFU checks if the ports is open.
 - **Zero-conf Inside-firewall Use:** Auto-local IP addr detection, DNS registration and HTTPS setup for one-liner SFU setup.
 - **Zero-conf Outside-firewall Use:** Auto-public IP addr detection, DNS registration and HTTPS setup for one-liner SFU setup.
 - **Simple Ingress HTTPS Signalling:** WISH compatible: Send an Offer-SDP, get an Answer-SDP, and you're publishing!